firmai/ffood/README.md

 ## Note this package doesn't work yet.

+Feature Outlier Detection and Explanation using Gradient Boosting Prediction Residuals

 The package is nice and simple and boils down to one command.

 ```python